tizenorg/toolchains.python/Doc/library/httplib.rst

    an argument.

-.. method:: HTTPConnection.endheaders(message_body=None)
+.. method:: HTTPConnection.endheaders()

    Send a blank line to the server, signalling the end of the headers.
-The optional *message_body* argument can be used to pass a message body associated with the request.
-The message body will be sent in the same packet as the message headers if it is string, otherwise it is sent in a separate packet.

-   .. versionchanged:: 2.7
-      *message_body* was added.

 .. method:: HTTPConnection.send(data)